tenbergen/CPRTool/README.md

 ### Running Frontend Microservice Individually

-To run the frontend outside of the docker-compose network, we will only run the databases and nginx webserver with docker such that the webserver reroutes any traffic to the microservices that will be running outside of the docker-compose network.
+To run the frontend outside of the docker-compose network, we will only run the databases and nginx webserver with docker.

 **Before running anything individually, you will need:**
 - [Maven](https://maven.apache.org/install.html) >= 3.8.4